jon-jacky/home/commonplace.md

   ...
 So now we have a purely technical question about differentials.
   What must (the area) *A* be so that *dA = 4x^2dx* ?
 Instead of asking how to *d* (differentiate) something, we're asking how to un-*d* something!
-  ...
+  This is a major theme in mathematics.
+Anything interesting enough to do is almost always interesting enought to undo. ...
   It turns out, contrary to the case of *d* itself, that there is no calculus for this.
 That is, there does not (and cannot) exist a systematic, step-by-step procedure for determining the solution to a differential equation.
 Which is not to say that there aren't many cases (including our